Modern Video Production Practices

 Additionally, organizations purchase or even hire generic training videos in order to cut down costs.
 Examples of such videos include; time management, first aid, sales skills team building etc.

-These are videos which are usually used to promote an organization’s product, or promote awareness about the existence of the organization among the targeted consumer market.
+These are videos which are usually used to promote an organization’s product like office water coolers, or promote awareness about the existence of the organization among the targeted consumer market.
 Marketing video production varies from television advertisements to the creation of internet commercials or viral videos.

 Video filming is a the core part of video production, if this part is carried out unprofessionally, the end video product will not be as good as it should be.
 This part involves a wide range of activities, that is, from camera selection to ensuring good sound quality.
 In this section, we will discuss how video filming should be conducted.
 The following process should be followed to the letter: